What Do We Really Know about Animal Interventions for Autism?

 Learn MoreThis SPARK Research Match report describes a study aimed at understanding the differences between urban and rural healthcare experiences as reported by autistic people.

-Learn MoreIn this webinar, Heather Nuske, Ph.D., will discuss digital tools designed to support emotional regulation and foster collaboration between families and professionals.
+Learn MoreIn this recorded webinar, Heather Nuske, Ph.D., discusses digital tools designed to support emotional regulation and foster collaboration between families and professionals.

 Learn MoreThis SPARK Research Match report describes a study about the role that stigma plays in the use of services by different groups.